rayoriz/roboy_dialog/IntentGrouping/code/README.md

 ## To Do

-- [ ] Make changes to **sentence2vec.py** to pass dataset, sample sentence and no. of neighbors as arguments
+- [X] Make changes to **sentence2vec.py** to pass dataset, sample sentence and no. of neighbors as arguments
-- [ ] Use the nearest neighbors to classify the most likely intent of the new sentence/utterance.
+- [X] Use the nearest neighbors to classify the most likely intent of the new sentence/utterance.
+- [ ] Add more neighbour sentences.
+- [ ] Evaluate.
+- [ ] Add ROS endpoint.

 ## License